 Contemporary music was featured throughout the Festival with some of the biggest and best names on the local and national scene hitting the stage.
 Deborah Conway, Clare Bowditch and Hannah Macklin will perform the songs that have inspired them at the Tivoli in Songs that Made Me.

 QMF is passionate about working with communities to inspire creativity, ignite artistic potential and collaborate on musical projects that will live on long after the final notes have sounded.
-For The Power Within we will be working with the local community to create a brand-new musical spectacular celebrating life in the coalfields of the Isaac region.
+For The Power Within QMF worked alongside the local community in the Isaac region to create a brand-new musical spectacular celebrating the power of community and reilience.